xkazm04/specs-playground/docs/CMS-Contribution.md

 ![50CSHzew2O.png](https://stoplight.io/api/v1/projects/cHJqOjExMTMxNA/images/PYUnQKQjjQM)

 #### Terminology

 The world of blockchain is specific and contains dozens of different terms that new users may not understand.
 Therefore, via CMS we manage teminology dictionary, which contains explained most used terms.

-The structure of the template is very simple.
+The structure of CMS template is very simple.
 It contains only parameters (all mandatory) `Title`, `Description` and `Category` of new term.

 ![5ehqGB3PhK.png](https://stoplight.io/api/v1/projects/cHJqOjExMTMxNA/images/wwfAA1AKjp8)

-#### Guides & Tutorials
-TBD Honza
 #### Websockets

-TBD Honza
+Section describing how to use Tatum WebSockets with interactive playground and list of all supported methods.

+From CMS perspective:
+- `title` = Display name in left menu
+- `slug` = Defined URL.
+Mandatory not to use
+- `markdown` = Article content
+- `category` = Section in left menu where to put article (json-rpc method, pub-sub method, general article)
+- `requestPlayground` = Example to be prefilled in Websocket playground
+- `blockchain` = Method supported for specific blockchain (evm = common option for Ethereum like chains or non specific methods)

+#### Product
+Product collection is being used to map all API endpoints inside Tatum and reuse the knowledge for general overview on main page and FAQ section to guide internal/external users

+- `operation` - Unique operation id defined in openapi specs
+- `docs` - Reference inside api documentation
+- `name` - Service name displayed in main overview
+- `credit` - credit cost of given service
+- `endpoint` - API endpoint used for service
+- `description` - Short description of the service
+- `category` - Logical categorization used for main overview
+- `subcategory` - Logical subcategorization to specify service further
+- `supported` - JSON as table with supported chains per service
+- `free` - Flag to identify whether to consume "free" credits or "premium"

 ---

 ## How to use CMS at Tatum

-Using CMS is divided into two basic options according to the granted permission.
-Content Manager is a section that is used to fill data while Content-Type Builder is used to create templates for individual documents.
+Using CMS is divided into two basic options according to the granted permission. `Content Manager` is a section that is used to fill data while `Content-Type Builder` is used to create templates for individual documents.

 Let's start with the simpler and more used one.

 ### Content Manager quick guide